 Within Yorkshire and the Humber we’re lucky to have a wealth of courses within our universities and colleges where you can undertake your social work degree and training.

-Step Up to Social Work in 2016/17
+Step Up to Social Work

 Step Up to Social Work is an intensive full-time, fully funded, training programme that could see you start a career as a social worker in just 14 months.
 Challenging yet hugely rewarding, it’s your fast track to making a real difference in people’s lives.